vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 - [Jackson] version 2.7.3

 ## Overview
 In the last times I used [Apache Karaf], [Apache ActiveMQ], [Apache Camel], [Apache CXF] and [JPA] in order to build enterprise systems and many times I faced with integration problems.
 Fortunately Internet helped me to get out of these problems but often the tutorials/documentations found were about _HelloWorld_ examples.
-So I decided to write a tutorial (this tutorial) to describe how to integrate all of these technologies designing and implementing a complete [fix] but simple enterprise system.
+So I decided to write a tutorial (this tutorial) to describe how to integrate all of these technologies designing and implementing a complete but simple enterprise system.

 ## System Architecture
 ![System Architecture](/images/system_architecture.png)